The Foundation for a Meaningful Life

 • Digital fabrication, to design and build 2D and 3D objects using the school's laser cutter, vinyl cutter, and 3D printing technologies

-Through a series of hands-on design briefs, students practice identifying problems and designing and iterating solutions.
+Through a series of hands-on design briefs, students practice identifying problems, ideating through understanding, crafting, iterating solutions and presenting their ideas to peers and industry experts.

 • Wellness 7